 The examination of these items is often the only objective way to understand the precise characteristics of a new Type.
 Such items should be deposited in a museum or similar institution for that reason.
-The taxonomic role renders the specific relationship of each item to the Type, such as "holotype" or "original element".
+The taxonomic role renders the specific relationship of each item to the taxon creation of the plant species 'Serratula glauca Linné, 1753.'
+(E83) was based on Object BM000576251 of the Clayton Herbarium (E20) in the taxonomic role original element (E55)

-P137 exemplifies ( is exemplified by )
+P137 exemplifies (is exemplified by)

-Domain: E1 CRM Entity Range: E55 Type
+Domain: E1 CRM Entity E55 Type Range: